vpfaulkner/vpfaulkner.github.io/playbook.md

 * Write daily for reflection.
 I prefer a [Moleskine Folio Ruled A4 Book](http://www.moleskine.com/us/collections/model/product/folio-ruled-book-a4) because it provides lots of room for thinking

-* Keep a mental or actual checklist of people you want to emulate as well as those that you don't.
-The easiest way to change yourself is to through a mentor and role model.

 * If you write daily invest in a pen you like using.
 I use the [Lamy Safari Fountain Pen](http://www.amazon.com/Lamy-Safari-Fountain-Pen-Charcoal/dp/B0002T401Y)